RWS/studio-api-docs/apiconcepts/filetypesupport/processing_placeholder_tags.md

 ***

-Next, implement the method that outputs the **IMG** placeholder tag.
 The properties factory implements a [CreatePlaceholderTagProperties](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IPropertiesFactory.yml#Sdl_FileTypeSupport_Framework_NativeApi_IPropertiesFactory_CreatePlaceholderTagProperties_System_String_) method that creates properties for a standalone inline tag.
-When creating the tag property, the tag content is passed to the ```Create()``` method as a parameter.
-You can define the optional [DisplayText](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IAbstractBasicTagProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IAbstractBasicTagProperties_DisplayText property, which specifies how the tag should be displayed in partial tag text mode.
-The tag property can be output using the method ```Output.InlinePlaceholderTag()```.
+Pass the tag content to the `Create()` method as a parameter.
+You can define the optional [DisplayText](../../api/filetypesupport/Sdl.FileTypeSupport.Framework.NativeApi.IAbstractBasicTagProperties.yml#Sdl_FileTypeSupport_Framework_NativeApi_IAbstractBasicTagProperties_DisplayText) property, which specifies how the tag should display in partial tag text mode.
+Output the tag property using the `Output.InlinePlaceholderTag()` method.

 # [C#](#tab/tabid-5)
 ```cs